The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki Arr.md

-> [!CAUTION]
-            This function does not generate cryptographically secure values, and must not be used for cryptographic purposes, or purposes that require returned values to be unguessable.

 ### ### Pick one or more random keys out of an array

 _Picks one or more random entries out of an array, and returns the key (or keys) of the random entries._